 Over the centuries, Como’s nobility invested considerable effort into creating gardens which could hold their own against a backdrop of lush mountains and jewel-like waters.
 Today these landscapes form an essential part of any visit to the lake, with ornamental trees grown almost beyond recognition and entire slopes drenched in living color.

 Lake Como has at least a dozen notable gardens, but not all are easily accessible or open to the public.
-Some, like the Villa del Balbianello, are actually fairly small and tend to get crowded during high season.
-We’ve selected three of the lake’s most legendary gardens which can be visited in a single day or incorporated into a more leisurely trip.
+We’ve selected four of the lake’s most legendary gardens which can be squeezed into a single day or incorporated into a more leisurely trip.
 They are marked, along with ferry stops, on our Google map.

 An Introduction to Lake Como’s Gardens